-Armed with this elevated band cred, he became our resident storyteller, regaling us rubes with the hilarious and occasionally bitter tales of life among the jazz elite.
-The dorm room shenanigans on Mass Ave.
+We first met in a big band class at the University of Houston in the late 1980s.
+Gordon had just joined as the drummer having previously studied at more prestigious jazz institutions like The University of North Texas and the Berklee College of Music in Boston.
+Armed with this elevated band cred, he became both our mentor and resident storyteller, regaling us rubes with the hilarious and occasionally bitter tales of life among the jazz elite.
+We heard about dorm room shenanigans on Mass Ave.
 The politics of lab bands in Denton.
 He also talked at length about why he loved certain artists.
 The genius of Prince.
 The Beatles.
 Maceo.

 When Gordon was finally able to return to work in 2018, I abused the friendship by texting him with various medical questions.
 Like when I accidentally swallowed glass (“should I worry??”) or when I had hiccups for three days (“Droodoo, I’m writing you a script for Thorazine.”
-It worked!).
-He found a practice in Deer Park and was excited to be back at work.
-I’m pretty sure he was a great doctor.
+Crazy as it sounds, it worked after one pill.).

 That year I invited him to our Christmas party where once again we found ourselves sitting in the corner talking the entire time.
 The primary topic that evening was the new woman in his life.
 As we chatted his iPhone chirped a stream of back and forth texts.
 “What do you think, Droodoo?”
 We parsed meaning into her messages.
 He also shot videos of the party which he shared with her.
 He tried to make her part of the experience.
 Later we all sat around the piano making music with Gordon tapping a beat on his legs.
 He had been the first to arrive and was the last to leave that evening and I am so grateful for every minute of it.

 Not long after that night the two of us attended the memorial concert for vocalist Kellye Gray, who we both had played with decades earlier.
 Little did I know, it would be the last time I would ever see him.